childsish/dynamic-json/README.md

 dynamic-json
 ============

-Allows json entries to refer to each other.
+Created to allow .json files to behave a little more like configuration files.
+This is done by allowing json entries to refer to each other.
 Requires fewer dependencies than dynamic-pyyaml, but lacks all the nice features of the yaml specification.

 ## Installation